caldwell/cert/README.md

 # Configuration

-Cert is configured by a single yaml file.
+Cert is configured by a single yaml file (named `config.yaml`).
 Here's an example:

     cyrus-imap-server:
       section   : "IMAP Server"